beyond9thousand/meta/guides/getting-started.md

 ### :icon-code-square: Converting code blocks

-You will come across several places on this website with scrambled looking text.
-These are typically URL(s) that have been converted to **base64**.
-It is an encoding algorithm that converts any character into an alphabet consisting of Latin letters, digits, plus, and slash.
-Other useful applications include turning photos, emoji, and Chinese characters into "readable" strings that may be saved or transmitted to any site.
+You will come across several places on this blog with scrambled looking text.
+These are typically URL(s) that have been converted to [base64 format](https://en.wikipedia.org/wiki/Base64)

 +++ Encode